jenkinsci/apifortress-plugin/README.md

 # DEPRECATED
-## For integration with Jenkins, please see the integration documentation located here.
-APIF-Auto, a Python-based command line tool can also be used, learn how here.
+## For integration with Jenkins, please see the integration documentation located https://apifortress.com/doc/jenkins-integrate-cicd/.
+APIF-Auto, a Python-based command line tool can also be used, learn how here https://apifortress.com/doc/apif-auto-and-jenkins/.

 # API Fortress Jenkins plugin
 This plugin allows you to add an API testing build step in your Jenkins CI.